junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 1158
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 1158

-That the House agree to the amendment of the Senate to the bill (H.R.
-1158) entitled “An Act to authorize cyber incident response teams at the Department of Homeland Security, and for other purposes.”, with the following

-*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*
+> Making consolidated appropriations for the fiscal year ending September 30, 2020, and for other purposes.

 ## § 1.
 Short Title